Inkering/printnoser/index.md

 *Figure 9: A failed print of a house shape*

-</div> <p style="float:right; width: 50%">In Figure 6, this phenomena is shown
+</div> <p style="float:right; width: 50%">In Figure 9, we see a successful print of a
-	in the signal FFT plot.
-Particularly, where the FFT output spikes around the 30 Hz range.
-Rather than providing a clear and predicable low frequency spike, the FFT analysis output is both noisey and, relative to the system, high frequency.
-Note that this method is sometimes able to correctly diagnose failed prints, such as in this Figure, but only when the print includes virtually no other noise.</p>
+rectangle with infill.
+This print is notable because we hand-wrote a GCODE to perform this task at 300mm/s, which is extremely fast.
+It's generally unlikely that the acceleration values recorded at the corners of this rectangle would happen during typical printing usage. because some of the higher-power frequencies are within the low-mid range, our FFT threshold algorithm fails and considers this print a failure by a margin of >220%.
+However, since the unusual frequency oscillations are not strongly <em>weighted</em>
+toward the center of the plot, the linear regression fit method is able to correctly diagnose this dataset as a successful print.</p>

 </div>